-On 1 April 2019, the Group and GovTech adopted all the new and revised SB-FRSs and interpretations of SB-FRS ("INT SB-FRS") that are effective from that date and are relevant to its operations.
-The adoption of these new/revised SB-FRSs, INT SB-FRSs and SB-FRS Guidance Notes does not result in changes to the Group and GovTech's accounting policies and has no material effect on the amounts reported for the current or prior year except as disclosed below.
+On 1 April 2020, the Group and GovTech adopted all the new and revised SB-FRSs and interpretations of SB-FRS ("INT SB-FRS") that are effective from that date and are relevant to its operations.
+The adoption of these new/revised SB-FRSs, INT SB-FRSs and SB-FRS Guidance Notes does not result in changes to the Group and GovTech's accounting policies and has no material effect on the amounts reported for the current or prior year.